Agriculture Major: Good, Hard or Boring?

 • Poultry and avian science

 Working on a bachelor’s degree in agriculture prepares students for numerous career paths after graduation, many of which are in the agricultural sector.
-With the right specialization and major, agriculture majors can make themselves more marketable in the specific industries they would like to penetrate.

 food scientist